Leasing the Right Size and Shape of Commercial Space

 Shape Matters

-For retail tenants, a square box is usually the best shape for a retail space.
-Rectangle-shaped CRUs are the most common and perfectly acceptable provided they are sufficiently wide and not too deep.
-Most retail tenants should not consider leasing space that is less than 18 feet in width.
-A minimum 20-foot storefront width will increase visibility and versatility of use.
+For retail tenants, a square box is typically the best shape.
+Rectangular CRUs are common and acceptable as long as they are wide enough and not too deep.
+Most retail businesses should aim for a space that is at least 18 feet wide, with a 20-foot storefront providing better visibility and versatility.

 Share This Post on LinkedIn